Her Campus Logo Her Campus Logo

 Stella Olson

 My name is Stella Olson and I am a writer for Her Campus University of Washington.
 I like to cover things like pop culture, movies, activities in Seattle, and encouragement opinion pieces.
-Currently, I am a sophomore studying Political Science on a pre-law track.
-Along with preparation in the pre-law track, I work for UW Intramural Sports.
+Currently, I am a Junior studying Political Science and minoring in Law, Societies, and Justice.
+I am involved in the pre-law fraternity, Phi Alpha Delta.
+I also work as a Program Assistant for UW Intramurals!
 I like to swim and run in my free time.
 I also enjoy trying new cafes with friends or having a movie marathon over the weekends.
 You can catch me at all the UW football games, at T-Mobile Park, and with my family watching football on Sunday afternoons.